jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) direct a person on a road (whether or not in charge of a vehicle) to give the person's full name, full address, electronic address (if the person has an electronic address), date of birth, occupation, and telephone number, or such of those particulars as the enforcement officer may specify, and give any other particulars required as to the person's identity, and (unless the person is for the time being detained or under arrest under any enactment) give such information as is within the person's knowledge and as may lead to the identification of the driver or person in charge of a vehicle:
   (b) inspect, test, and examine—
-    (i) the brakes or any other part of a vehicle on a road or any associated equipment; or (ii) a land transport document, or a document resembling a land transport document, displayed or carried on the vehicle:
+    (i) the brakes or any other part of a vehicle on a road or any associated equipment; or (ii) a land transport document, or a document resembling a land transport document, displayed, electronically available (if the regulations or rules allow), or carried on the vehicle:
   (c) if the enforcement officer believes on reasonable grounds that a vehicle on a road causes an obstruction in the road or to a vehicle entrance to any property or that the removal of the vehicle is desirable in the interests of road safety or for the convenience or in the interests of the public,—
     (i) enter, or authorise another person to enter, the vehicle for the purpose of moving it or preparing it for movement; and
     (ii) move, or authorise another person to move, the vehicle to a place where it does not constitute a traffic hazard: